Follow us on social

 Then there is Jack Kennedy, who appears thoughtful but indecisive to a fault, who conducts national security meetings like socratic seminars leaving most participants either failing to be heard, bullied by the bigger personalities in the room, or left not knowing where the president really stands.
 Kennedy is the American tragic figure here.
 From all accounts he was badly shaken by Diem’s killing — somehow he was assured it wouldn’t happen — and makes some of the most chilling statements in the book afterward, telling pro-coup advisor Michael Forrestal that he wanted a “profound review” of the U.S. in Vietnam and “whether or not we should be there.”
 He also reportedly told close confidant and White House appointments secretary Kenneth O’Donnell that he wanted a landslide victory in 1964, which would give him the political capital to pull U.S. troops out of the war.
 Days later on November 22, 1963, he lay dead, assassinated in Dallas.

-As Cheevers, a career journalist who worked for the Los Angeles Times for decades before retiring to become a historical writer, points out, the coup was the catalyst for what we now know as the Vietnam War.
+As Cheevers, a career journalist who worked for the Los Angeles Times for years before retiring to become a historical writer, points out, the coup was the catalyst for what we now know as the Vietnam War.
 No one knew quite how to replace Diem — as dysfunctional, corrupt and despotic as he was — in order to rebuild a better, more democratic system.
 Coup promoters like Lodge fled like rats off a sinking ship if not physically but mentally.
 Lodge, who remained working for the successor Johnson administration, seemed “puzzled” and “remote” when the junta asked the Americans for help.
 In fact, as Cheevers points out, he was more interested in pursuing his own presidential run in 1964.

 There were two more military putsches after 1963.
 The battlefield situation deteriorated badly.
 The VC was “seizing the initiative” in key provinces and their attacks became more brazen.
 President Lyndon Johnson appeared to have the same aversion to quagmire as his predecessor, but soon found himself in the same position as Kennedy when the VC started targeting U.S. military in the region in 1964 and the pressure was on to attack North Vietnam in a major strategic bombing campaign.
 Operation Rolling Thunder was launched in March 1965 and tens of thousands of young Americans were called up for deployment into Vietnam, sealing Johnson’s own political fate.
 The rest is history.